-In addition to exit signs that guide people to safety, some buildings — like hotels, hospitals, nursing homes and high-rise buildings — are required to post an evacuation diagram.
+In addition to exit signs that guide people to safety, some buildings — like hotels, hospitals, nursing homes, schools, offices and high-rise buildings — are required to post an evacuation diagram.
 These diagrams are critical to the safe evacuation of people during an emergency.

 However, there is no fire or building code standard for building evacuation diagrams: what they must contain, where they are located, what language(s) they must use, or any other item that may go on a diagram.

 That’s why it’s important for codes officials to create their own policies for diagrams that help building managers evacuate people.

 - Keep it simple.
 Show the basic layout of the building (by floor level), including walls and doors.

 - Make the sign large enough so that it is clearly seen.

 - Color-code items on the sign to make them easier to understand.